scribe-security/docs/docs/CLI/README.md

 # CLI

-Scribe CLI allow you to manage the integrity of your supply chain. all CLIs can be run locally, or in your CI/CD pipeline.
+Scribe Command Line Interface (CLI) commands allow you to manage the integrity of your supply chain.
+You can run all CLIs locally or in your CI/CD pipeline.

-CLIs all include arguments and configuration that allow you to access its functionality.
+All CLIs are accessible via Debian package, Docker, and binary.

-All CLIs are accessible via debian package, docker and binary.
+Follow installation and usage instructions here:

 * Gensbom - Generates a Software Bill Of Materials (SBOM) from container images and filesystems. \
   See [CLI documentation - Gensbom](gensbom/README.md)